bighuang624/bighuang624.github.io/_pages/about.md

 * **[March 4, 2021]** One participating paper got accepted for CVPR 2021.
 * **[December 2, 2020]** [One paper](https://kyonhuang.top/publication/attributes-guided-attention-module) got accepted for AAAI 2021.
 Congratulations to all collaborators!

 **Service**: Always open to paper review, talk and organizing opportunities.
-Feel free to reach out to me if you are interested.
-My email address is `huangsiteng [at] westlake.edu.cn`.
+Feel free to email me if you are interested.
 {: .notice--info}

 <!-- Always open to research interns, cooperation and review opportunities.
 Feel free to reach out to me if you are interested.
 My email address is `huangsiteng [at] westlake.edu.cn`.
 {: .notice--info} -->

-**Hiring**: We are looking for **research assistants and visiting students for MiLAB** (currently only for Chinese).
-More information about requirements for research assistants [here](https://www.westlake.edu.cn/Careers/OpenPositions/research/202012/t20201223_7545.shtml), and if you are still in school, being a visiting student is also welcome.
+**Hiring**: We are looking for **postdoctors, research assistants and visiting students for MiLAB** (currently only for Chinese).
+More information about requirements can be found [here](https://milab.westlake.edu.cn/contact.html), and if you are still in school, being a visiting student is also welcome.
 Please send email to `mi_lab [at] westlake.edu.cn` with your CV if you are interested.
 Specially, if you are interested in my research direction and would like to be my collaborator after coming, please let us know it from the email.
-{: .notice--warning}
+{: .notice--info}

 <!-- Pre-prints
 ======